Dazcam/Bioinformatics-tutorials/pages/containers/build_basic_container.md

 1. Go to the [Sylabs site](https://cloud.sylabs.io) and create an account.
 I used my Gitlab credentials to sign in.
-3. Create an access token.
+2. Create a time sensitive access token.
 Navigate to the `access token` tab, add a label for your access token in the command box (I called mine 'hawk') and copy the access token to your clipboard.
+This token will be valid for one month.
-4. `On HAWK`: load the sigularity module `module load singularity-ce/3.10.2` (don't use default singularity module as it is a symlink for apptainer).
+3. `On HAWK`: load the sigularity module `module load singularity-ce/3.10.2` (don't use default singularity module as it is a symlink for apptainer).
-6. Type `singularity remote login` and paste access token in when prompted and hit enter.
+4. Type `singularity remote login` and paste access token in when prompted and hit enter.
-7. If this is successful you should see `INFO: Access Token Verified!`.
-This can be checked at any time using `singularity remote status`.
+5. If this is successful you should see `INFO: Access Token Verified!`.
+Access status can be checked at any time using `singularity remote status`.
+When your access token has run out it will say `FATAL:   error response from server: Invalid Credentials`.
+So you will need to generate a new access token and repeat the steps above.

 ***